 Doing time has just made me sensitive to time.
 I don't have a lot to waste and in a little, it'll be time for me to shine, something I've been planning to do since I've been doing time.
 I start by waking up when the stock market opens, checking my stocks first, brushing my teeth second, and getting a 30 minute workout in before heading to work.
 It's been 5 years since I've been home and I'm ready to get my multi-service trade business off the ground.
 I still like the button up shirt with khakis look that I get from my office job, but I'm into working with my hands.
-There's something satisfying about seeing something that needs to be done, broken, and in raw form, then fixed and completed.
 There's something redeeming in working with your hands.
-There's something calming and peaceful in the lessons learned from exhausting effort and turning nothing, or nothing of use, into something appreciated, cherished, and through the desire of satisfaction, needed.
+There's something redeeming in working with your hands.
+There's something redeeming in working with your of use, into something appreciated, cherished, and through the desire of satisfaction, needed.